Tourism in Karnataka: Shiva temples

-Gokarna is a great all-India centre where the Atmalinga (Mahabaleshwara) of Shiva, brought by Ravana is believed to have been installed.
-Nearby is Murdeshwar where a huge modern Shiva temple in Dravidian Style has been raised, renovating an ancient shrine.
+Gokarna is an all-India centre where the Atmalinga (Mahabaleshwara) of Shiva, brought by Ravana is believed to have been installed.
+Nearby is Murdeshwar where a huge modern Shiva temple in the Dravidian Style has been raised, renovating an ancient shrine.
 Both the places are on the sea-shore in Uttara Kannada.
 At Hampi is the Virupaksha Temple, venerated by generations of poets, scholars, kings and commoners.

 The Shiva temple at Kudalasangama in Bagalkot District is associated with Saint Basaveshwara.
-Equally remarkable pieces of art are the Virupaksha and the Mallikarjuna at Pattadakal in Bagalkote dt.
+Equally remarkable pieces of art are the Virupaksha and the Mallikarjuna at Pattadakal in Bagalkote.

 The Veerashaivas have many venerated places, either associated with Basaveshwara or his contemporaries.
 Basavana Bagewadi was his place of birth and Kudala Sangama the place of his spiritual practices, are in Bijapur and Bagalkot dts.
 The latter is at the confluence of the river Krishna and the Malaprabha.
 Basava Kalyana (Kalyani), the ancient Chalukya capital in Bidar District was the place where he conducted his socio-religious movement.
 Ulavi in Uttara Kannada, a quiet place amidst forests, has the samadhi of Chennabasavanna, Basaveshwara's nephew.
 Belgami (Balligavi), the Chalukya art centre in Shimoga dt. is identified as the birthplace of Allama Prabhu and Uduthadi near it, is the native place of Akka Mahadevi.

 Later Veerashaiva saints are associated with many places.
 Kodekal (Gulbarga dt.)
 Basavanna temple, Kadakola Madivallajja Matha, Sharana Basaveshwara temple and Dasoha Math at Gulbarga are few more places of worship.